alireza-naman/authentication/readme.md

 ### Caching

-The library uses this [caching library][cache], you can define a memcached server to use, however if you don't the library will query the database when required.
+The library uses this [caching library][cache], although you don't have to use it, you can define a memcached server to use, or if you don't the library will simpily query the database when required.

 ### Tables

 #### Permissions

-The permissions table holds each possible permission, create the table with the SQL below:
+The permissions table holds each possible permission, you must create the table with the SQL below:

 ```sql
 CREATE TABLE `user_permission` (